-Posted by Jim Konicek on July 14, 2014, under Motion Pictures, Universal News Collection.
+Posted by Jim Konicek on August 4, 2014, under Military, Motion Pictures, Universal News Collection.